mcpatti1e/Chore-DoreApp/README.md

-# Chore-DoreApp
+# Chore-Door App

+A CodeCademy Project :

-A hide and go seek app made with CSS, HTML and JS - CodeCademy
+A hide and go seek game made with:
+* CSS
+* HTML
+* JS